English Channel: Geological origins

 The full English Channel connecting the North Sea to the Western Atlantic via the Strait of Dover is of geologically recent origin, having formed late in the Pleistocene period.
 The English Channel first developed as an arm of the Atlantic Ocean during the Pliocene period (5.3-2.6 million years ago) as a result of differential tectonic uplift along pre-existing tectonic weaknesses during the Oligocene and Miocene periods.
 During this early period, the Channel did not connect to the North Sea, with Britain and Ireland remaining part of continental Europe, linked by an unbroken Weald–Artois anticline, a ridge running between the Dover and Calais regions.
 During Pleistocene glacial periods this ridge acted as a natural dam holding back a large freshwater pro-glacial lake in the Doggerland region, now submerged under the North Sea.
 During this period, the North Sea and almost all of the British Isles were covered by ice.
 The lake was fed by meltwater from the Baltic and from the Caledonian and Scandinavian ice sheets that joined to the north, blocking its exit.
 The sea level was about 120 m lower than it is today.
 Then, between 450,000 and 180,000 years ago, at least two catastrophic glacial lake outburst floods breached the Weald–Artois anticline.
 These contributed to creating some of the deepest parts of the channel such as Hurd's Deep.

-The first flood of 450,000 years ago would have lasted for several months, releasing as much as one million cubic metres of water per second.
+The first flood of 450,000 years ago (during the Anglian Glaciation/ MIS 12) would have lasted for several months, releasing as much as one million cubic metres of water per second.
 The flood started with large but localised waterfalls over the ridge, which excavated depressions now known as the Fosses Dangeard.
 The flow eroded the retaining ridge, causing the rock dam to fail and releasing lake water into the Atlantic.
 After multiple episodes of changing sea level, during which the Fosses Dangeard were largely infilled by various layers of sediment, another catastrophic flood some 180,000 years ago carved a large bedrock-floored valley, the Lobourg Channel, some 500 m wide and 25 m deep, from the southern North Sea basin through the centre of the Straits of Dover and into the English Channel.
 It left streamlined islands, longitudinal erosional grooves, and other features characteristic of catastrophic megaflood events, still present on the sea floor and now revealed by high-resolution sonar.
 Through the scoured channel passed a river, the Channel River, which drained the combined Rhine and Thames westwards to the Atlantic.

 The flooding destroyed the ridge that connected Britain to continental Europe, although a land connection across the southern North Sea would have existed intermittently at later times when periods of glaciation resulted in lowering of sea levels.